miem215/4DoF_Arm_FaultDetection/README.md

 * **Kinematic Upgrade (3-DOF to 4-DOF):** The manipulator was upgraded from 3 to 4 degrees of freedom.
 This added kinematic redundancy allows the arm to maintain a positional lock on the target while simultaneously contorting its internal posture to dodge obstacles.
 * **Dynamic Environments:** The project transitioned from using stationary obstacle to dynamic obstacle.
 This necessitated the shift to real-time Nonlinear Model Predictive Control (NMPC) to proactively predict and recalculate safe trajectories on the fly.
-* **State Estimation:** To simulate physical hardware limitations, pristine simulation data was intentionally corrupted with Gaussian noise.
-An Unscented Kalman Filter (UKF) was implemented from scratch to clean this sensor data before feeding it to the NMPC, mimicking the exact pipeline required for real-world hardware encoders.
-* **Whole-Body Collision Awareness:** The collision constraints evolved from simple "end-effector-only" checking to a planar whole-body force field.
-Virtual nodes are now mathematically calculated along the arm's links to prevent intermediate joints (like the elbow or wrist) from clipping the obstacle.

 <img width="589" height="501" alt="4DoF_arm" src="https://github.com/user-attachments/assets/bb05b217-597d-4e91-8c6b-935fcfb1d968" />